- What if I need technical support or have questions about how the online submission system works?

 - How should I make use of the rubric?
 I know it is part of the scoring system, but can it help me as I work on my portfolio?

 Yes.
 Keep the rubric for each task nearby as you work.
 The rubrics for each task are included on the task requirements page.
 When you finish a draft of a task, read the rubric and ask yourself whether you have provided adequate evidence that addresses each bullet at the highest score point.
-Ask a trusted colleague to serve as your scorer and provide you with additional feedback.
+Ask a trusted colleague to provide you with additional feedback.

 - May I use my own permission form — rather than the PASL Student and Adult Release Forms — to gain student and parent consent to include materials in my tasks?

 No. You must use the PASL approved permission forms for the inclusion of any student and adult work in your task responses.
 You must obtain signed permission forms for all submissions and again for all resubmissions.
 Keep these forms with your records.
 Do not submit them to ETS.

 - Do I need to submit the Student and Adult Release Forms I collect?